Teut2711/multi-shell-executor/README.md

 ## Configuration

-To configure Multi-Shell Executor, add your terminal settings to `settings.json` located at `/D:/multi-shell-executor/settings.json`.
+To configure Multi-Shell Executor, add your terminal settings to `terminalConfig.json` located in the `.vscode` directory of your workspace.

 ### Example Configuration
 `.vscode/terminalConfig.json`